starkfell/100DaysOfIaC/articles/day.69.manage.access.to.linux.vms.using.key.vault.part.2.md

 ## Retrieve the SSH Private Key Password from Key Vault

-Run the following command to retrieve the SSH Private Key from the Key Vault and store it into a variable.
+Run the following command to retrieve the SSH Private Key from the Key Vault and store it into the environment variable, **SSHPASS**.

 ```bash
 export SSHPASS=$(/usr/bin/az keyvault secret show \